Photos of Porto, Portugal

 - Here’s what we did on our Portugal River Cruise

 - VIDEO: 15 Reasons you should visit Portugal’s River of Gold

-Did these photos of Porto Portugal convince you to add it to your travel list?
+Did these photos of Porto Portugal convince you?

 Have you visited Porto?
 Share your tips and recommendations in the comments section below.